Trubador/Trubador/README.md

 1Tools (Free tools for IT professionals) https://1tools.io

-CheckEnergyBill

-Integration with Energinet eloverblik and Datahub API to validate the cost of consumer energy bills.
-Prototype has been deployed and is working functionally.

 Homeey

 Property rental search platform that scrapes and monitors the web continuously for new property listings.